AnshulV05/Automatic_Speech_Recognition/Hacker/README.md

 The code is split across three files Alignment.cpp, Context.cpp and GlobalNorm.cpp and a header file support.h which includes all the declarations, all of the code was written from scratch,
 * **Alignment.cpp** - This file contains the code for the alignment FSA class, an alignment FSA accepts all strings of length less than or equal to T, where T is the number of timesteps.
 * **Context.cpp** - This file contains the code for the context FSA class, a context FSA remembers the last n inputs and when it makes a transition on any alphabet it forgets the oldest input and remembers the current alphabet.
 * **GlobalNorm.cpp** - This contains the implementation of the main class that calculates globally normalized sentence scores.
 The class takes in the context and the alignment FSA to initialize.
 It contains alphabets vector which specify the alphabets used within the program.
-(Change this according to need).
+(Change this according to need). <br> <br>
-* The Glob_Norm_ASR class contains three functions in its interface-
+ The Glob_Norm_ASR class contains three functions in its interface-
   * get_denominator - this function calculates the sum of scores accross all possible sentences of length less than or equal to T. This only needs to be called once.
   * get _numerator - this function calculates the score of a single string.
   * get_pdf - this function generates the probability distribution across all sentences of length less than or equal to T.